-The Government Transformation Programme (GTP) is an effort by Malaysia's current government to address seven key areas concerning the country.
-The programme was unveiled on 28 January 2010 by the Malaysian Prime MinisterNajibTunRazak.
-Itis expected to contribute in making the country a developed and high-income nation as per its Vision 2020 (Prime Minister Office).
+The Government Transformation Programme (GTP) is an initiative introduced by the current Malaysian government to address seven key areas concerning the country.
+Unveiled on 28 January 2010 by the Malaysian Prime MinisterNajibTunRazak, the GTP is designed to contribute towards realising Malaysia's vision to become a developed and high-income nation (Prime Minister's Office).